 while true; do

-vault lease renew -increment=3600 "$LEASE_PATH" 2>/dev/null
+if ! vault lease renew -increment=3600 "${LEASE_PATH}" 2>/dev/null; then

-vault kv get -format=json "$LEASE_PATH" | jq -r '.data.data.value' > .env.local
+vault kv get -format=json "${LEASE_PATH}" | jq -r '.data.data.value' > .env.local

 BACKOFF=10